 With HoneyBook’s scheduling tool, you can simply set your availability and let clients schedule when it’s convenient, instead of going back-and-forth on email forever.

 - Invoicing and Payment Processing: Everyone has to get paid.
-Investing in an online system is more necessary than ever, and quite frankly, it’s easier on your and your client.
-If you only need to accept payments, the old faithfuls like PayPal might work, but if you want to create a more professional client experience, you may want billing system for specific for managing client relationships.
-Check out our list of the Best Billing Softwares for Small Business.
+Investing in an online system is more necessary than ever, and quite frankly, it’s easier on you and your client.
+If you only need to accept payments, something like PayPal might work, but if you want to create a more professional client experience, you may want a billing system specifically for managing client relationships.

 - Client Communication – Send reminders and notifications to help nudge clients for payment or follow-ups, an essential tool when working with a large business or corporate team.
-Tools like HoneyBook are great for ongoing communication alongside your contracts, invoices, and onboarding, and tools like Slack and Basecamp may be helpful for long term projects with more corporate clients.
+Tools like HoneyBook, a CRM for small businesses, are great for ongoing communication alongside your contracts, invoices, and onboarding, and tools like Slack and Basecamp may be helpful for long term projects with more corporate clients.

 Looking for one, organized place for your small business tools?
 HoneyBook and its suite of features tailored to business services professionals offers a simple, all-in-one alternative to working across different platforms.